GDQuest/website/content/tutorial/godot/design-patterns/finite-state-machine/index.md

 ## Benefits and drawbacks of using a state machine

-At the beginning of the guide, we saw the problem state machines help solve: They allow us to add new mechanics and behaviors to an entity without changing the existing code.
+At the beginning of the guide, we examined the problem that state machines help us solve: They allow us to add new mechanics and behaviors to an entity without changing the existing code.
 That's their main advantage.

 Another advantage is that, because you can organize your code, it's easier to find the logic for a specific behavior and to isolate bugs when the entity has a lot of code.
 You can also use different implementations of state machines to make behaviors reusable throughout your game.